Close

 What do I do when my driver's license is suspended?

 After payment is made, go to your local Ministry of Transportation office to pay the reinstatement fee.
-Once this is paid (and there are no other outstanding fines or other reasons for suspension), your licence will be reinstated within 3 to 5 business days.
+Once this is paid (and there are no other outstanding fines or other reasons for suspension), your license will be reinstated within 3 to 5 business days.

 Some fines are eligible to be paid directly at Service Ontario and reinstated the same day.
 To see if your fine is eligible, contact the Provincial Court office.